-A study of South and Southeast Asia under the rule of Europeans: the earliest invasions, consolidation of power, the prelude to Independence, the Independence Movements and the new nations in the region.
+A study of South and Southeast Asia under the rule of Europeans: the earliest invasions, consolidation of power, the prelude to independence, the independence movements and the new nations in the region.

-HIST 350 History of the West Asia: 500 - 1700 (3)
+HIST 350 History of West Asia: 500 - 1700 (3)

-Introduction to history of Muslim world from the rise of Islam to the end of the seventeenth century, with an emphasis on the background and circumstances of the rise of Islam, the creation and development of the Islamic Empire, the rise of Dynastic Successor States and the Modern Nation States, European encroachment, and integration of the West Asia into the emerging world system.
+Introduction to the history of the Muslim world from the rise of Islam to the end of the seventeenth century, with an emphasis on the background and circumstances of the rise of Islam, the creation and development of the Islamic empire, the rise of dynastic successor states and modern nation states, European encroachment, and integration of West Asia into the emerging world system.

-HIST 355 History of the West Asia: 1700 - Present (3)
+HIST 355 History of West Asia: 1700 - Present (3)

-A survey of the history of the West Asia from the beginning of the eighteenth century to the present, with focus on modernization and reform of the region, problems and impact of modernity and imperialism in social, political, and economic aspects, as well as Islamic revivalism.
+A survey of the history of West Asia from the beginning of the eighteenth century to the present, with focus on modernization and reform of the region, problems and impact of modernity and imperialism in social, political, and economic aspects, as well as Islamic revivalism.